What Can You Do With a Finance Degree and What Is the Cost?

 How to Pay for a Finance Degree

-Fortunately, there is federal aid, private student loans, scholarships, and other options that can help alleviate the fiscal burden of higher education.
+Fortunately, there are federal student loans, private student loans, scholarships, and other options that can help alleviate the fiscal burden of higher education.

 Private Student Loan

-When federal loans and things like scholarships aren’t enough to cover the cost of a finance degree program, a private loan for students can be one option to fill in the gaps.
+When federal financial aid isn’t enough to cover the cost of a finance degree program, a private student loan can be one option to fill in the gaps.
 These loans are issued by banks, online lenders, or credit unions.
 The lender will check your credit score and financial records to determine the loan amount and terms for which you qualify.

 Younger applicants who don’t have a credit score or have limited employment history may consider applying with a cosigner, typically a parent or legal guardian, to pledge responsibility for your loan.
-Rates for undergrad and graduate student loans can vary, so be sure to do your homework and shop around at various lenders to find the best loan for your situation.
+Rates for private student loans can vary, so be sure to do your homework and shop around at various lenders to find the best loan for your situation.

 It’s a good idea to research the pros and cons of federal vs. private student loans to determine how they can work best for you.